Miyeon

 Cho Mi-yeon (Korean: 조미연; born January 31, 1997), better known mononymously as Miyeon, is a South Korean singer and actress.
-She is the main vocalist of the South Korean girl group (G)I-dle under Cube Entertainment, and voiced Ahri in the virtual K-pop girl group K/DA.
+She is a vocalist of the South Korean girl group I-dle under Cube Entertainment, and voiced Ahri in the virtual K-pop girl group K/DA.

 Early life

-Cho was born on January 31, 1997.
-She is the only child in the family.
-Cho showed a strong interest in singing since she was a child.
+Cho Mi-yeon was born on January 31, 1997.
+She is an only child.
+Miyeon showed a strong interest in singing since she was a child.
 Her love for music was inspired by her father.
-Cho's parents soon recognized her passion and sent her to music schools to learn various skills, such as violin, guitar, and piano.
+Miyeon's parents soon recognized her passion and sent her to music schools to learn various skills, such as violin, guitar, and piano.
 She eventually auditioned for YG Entertainment in middle school and went on to spend the next five years as a trainee.
 However, her debut was thwarted and she left the company.

-Cho continued to pursue music as she signed up for a music academy to strengthen her vocal skills, as well as learning to compose and produce music.
-Cho spent about eight years as a trainee before debuting with (G)I-dle.
+Miyeon continued to pursue music as she signed up for a music academy to strengthen her vocal skills, as well as learning to compose and produce music.
+Miyeon spent about one year as a trainee before debuting with (G)I-dle.

 Career

 2016–2018: Pre-debut activities

-In early 2017, Cho became a trainee at Cube Entertainment.
+In early 2017, Miyeon became a trainee at Cube Entertainment.
 Before joining Cube, she was a freelance singer and appeared as an associate singer with Lim Seul-ong in Urban Zakapa's Canada Tour in September 2016.
 In 2017, she appeared in a small part in Lim Seul-ong's "You" music video.